David-Byrne/SADD/docs/report/implementation.md

 ### Cache

 The cache is implemented using Redis, an open-source, in-memory data-structure store.
-Its simple command based language and high performance made it the ideal choice for this service.
+Its simple command-based language and high performance made it the ideal choice for this service.
 It also supports key-space notifications, which are publish-subscribe (pub-sub) channels that receive event-messages every time a value is updated.
 This allows the websocket to be informed as soon as the analyser pushes new results to the cache in a highly efficient and performant manner.

 ### Websocket